mlflow/mlflow/docs/source/tutorial_pyfunc.rst

     mlflow models build-docker -m runs:/<RUNID>/artifacts --env-manager conda --name iris

-This command builds the Docker image and tags it with the name ``iris``.
+This command builds the Docker image and gives it with the name ``iris``.
 This command will typically take several minutes to run.
 Once it is complete, you can run the image with:

 .. code-block:: bash